Combinatorial zeta functions counting triangles: First Betti number and combinatorial Ruelle zeta function

 Then \cref{prop:trace} holds true in this setting, namely: \begin{lemma} For each $k = 1, 2, \dots$, it holds

-where the sum runs over all closed geodesic (not necessary primitive) which start at one of the $\hat{\sigma}^{n-1}_i$. \end{lemma} \begin{proof} Using the definition of the von Neumann trace given in \cref{eq:L2tracedef}, the proof is exactly the same as for \cref{prop:trace}. \end{proof}
+where the sum runs over all combinatorial closed geodesics (not necessary primitive) which start at one of the $\hat{\sigma}^{n-1}_i$. \end{lemma} \begin{proof} Using the definition of the von Neumann trace given in \cref{eq:L2tracedef}, the proof is exactly the same as for \cref{prop:trace}. \end{proof}

 Now we prove \cref{theo:mainL2}, which we recall here: \begin{theorem} The function